Baasic/baasic-rest-api/rest-api/resource-post.md

 - ***200  OK***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Dynamic entry resource is successfully inserted into the system.
+ Dynamic entry resource is successfully inserted into the system.

 ```
  {